otherfutures/forganiser/README.md

 # Forganiser

-A nifty tool to sort your messy folders
+A nifty tool to sort your messy folders.
+Created by [@Cheesemaafia/@Jigyasu](https://github.com/cheesemaafia/forganiser).

+This fork improves upon it a bit, by including more file extensions that will be automatically sorted & some more default folder categories/names such as ebooks & subtitles.
+It will also include error handling for filename collisions (currently in the process).

+These changes are mostly done for my own use case, & I thought I might as well share them.

 ## Screenshots